When do I need business insurance?

 There are niche areas of every industry which benefit from specialised cover; that’s why we have specialised insurance policies for landlords as well offering commercial landlord insurance, on top of a whole host of policies for those who work from their own premises.

-Whether you’re a shopkeeper, want to set up a restaurant or need to insure your office or surgery, you’ll be able to grow your business confident that risks specific to your area of work have been taken into consideration.
+Whether you’re a shopkeeper, want to set up a restaurant or need to insure your office, you’ll be able to grow your business confident that risks specific to your area of work have been taken into consideration.

 Do I need business insurance if I work from home?